Frequently Asked Questions about Apprenticeships

 How much will I be paid as an apprentice?

-The current national minimum wage for an apprentice under the age of 19 or in your first year of your apprenticeship is £3.70, however in April 2019 this is set to raise to £3.90.
-After the 19 you will be entitles to the working National Minimum Wage, as long as you have completed your first year in your apprenticeship.
+The current national minimum wage for an apprentice under the age of 19 or in your first year of your apprenticeship is £3.90, however in April 2020 this is set to rise to £4.15.
+After the age of 19 or 18 if you have completed your first year of your apprenticeship you will be entitled to the working National Minimum Wage.
+Below are the new pay rates for all age groups from April 2020.

 Do I get holiday when doing an apprenticeship?